zyrolasting/denxi/examples/input-output-selection/README.md

-This example installs an HTML and CSS files embedded directly in the package definition, showing that project assets may appear inline, and selecting an output means selecting a new deliverable.
-Here, an output results in a specific page appearance despite using one reference to the same HTML file.
+This example installs HTML and CSS files embedded directly in the package definition.
+Selecting an output impacts the page's appearance despite using one reference to the same HTML file.

 1. Run `racket launch.rkt do +s dark-mode dark defn.rkt`.
 You will see a symlink named `dark-mode` appear.
-The HTML page inside appears black (Aside: If your browser has trouble with the symbolic link, just copy the HTML file to a normal empty directory).
+The HTML page inside appears black (If your browser has trouble with the symbolic link, just copy the HTML file somewhere else).

 2. Run `racket launch.rkt do +s light-mode light defn.rkt`.
 You will a symlink named `light-mode` appear.
 Inside is the a link to the